 Subjective Analysis of Proposal

 In addition to the objective verification of section 2, the crosschecker performed a brief informal subjective verification by comparing the visual quality of GOP size 32 versus GOP size 16 on low-rate (base QP 37) VTM 9.0 RA coded HD sequences, when both encodings employ the same Intra period.
 On sequences with little or predominantly regular motion, the crosschecker confirms that no visual disadvantage occurs by the replacement of a GOP size of 16 by a GOP size of 32.
 On the RedKayak sequence (30 fps, Intra period 32, streams attached) with irregular motion on the water areas in the last few seconds, the crosschecker is under the impression that the increased GOP size slightly reduces temporal pumping artifacts at the cost of slightly increased blurring of details in the waves.
-A first colleague independently confirmed this observation, while a second colleague noticed a visual improvement and a third colleague did not notice an obvious difference.
+Two colleagues independently confirmed this observation, while a third colleague noticed a visual improvement and a fourth colleague did not notice an obvious difference.

 References